AhmedReda89/reactnd-project-myreads-starter-master/README.md

 ## Installation

-open you cmd in yoyr folder then run `npm install`
+open you cmd in your folder then run `npm install`

 ### Acknowledgement